Commercial crime insurance

 From July 2010 the fund ceased to write business on its own account because we could not match the broad terms and conditions currently available in the market because of the restrictions placed on the scheme by the Municipal Association Act 1907.

-Insurance is now facilitated for members via a policy issued by Zurich Insurance Australia.
+Insurance is now facilitated for members via a policy issued by Chubb Insurance Australia Limited.

 We manage the fund with assistance from Jardine Lloyd Thompson.